About

 Why Modern Routines Make It Worse

+Today's lifestyle includes long periods of stillness β€” sitting at desks, in cars, or with laptops on beds.
 Both extremes, too much sitting or too much standing, increase the workload on the veins.

-Additional factors that worsen the strain include:
+Additional factors that worsen the strain:

 • Irregular eating habits